xmos/lib_camera/doc/1_programming_guide/01_Introduction.rst

 Overview
 ---------
-The purpose of this programming guide is to provide developers with a comprehensive understanding of the FWK_Camera architecture and guide them on how to effectively interact with cameras using the XCORE-AI-EXPLORER board.
+The purpose of this programming guide is to provide developers with a comprehensive understanding of the ``fwk_camera`` architecture and guide them on how to effectively interact with cameras using the XCORE-AI-EXPLORER board.

 Conventions and Terminology
 ---------------------------
 To ensure clarity and consistency throughout this guide, the following conventions and terminology are used:

 - MIPI: Mobile Industry Processor Interface.
 It is a standard interface specification for mobile devices, including cameras.
-The FWK_Camera architecture utilizes MIPI specifications for camera communication.
+The ``fwk_camera`` architecture utilizes MIPI specifications for camera communication.
 - Xcore: XMOS proprietary event-driven processor architecture.
 It provides high-performance parallel processing capabilities and is used in XMOS devices to handle camera interface and data processing.
 - Channels: In the context of XMOS devices, channels are communication pathways that allow data exchange between different components.
-Channels play a crucial role in camera control and data transfer within the FWK_Camera architecture.
+Channels play a crucial role in camera control and data transfer within the ``fwk_camera`` architecture.
 - I2C: Inter-Integrated Circuit.
 It is a widely used serial communication protocol for controlling and configuring devices.
-Within the FWK_Camera architecture, I2C is utilized for camera control operations, such as adjusting settings and retrieving sensor information.
+Within the ``fwk_camera`` architecture, I2C is utilized for camera control operations, such as adjusting settings and retrieving sensor information.

 Features
 ---------